huacnlee/rails-settings-cached/README.md

     Setting.some_setting   # returns 'footastic'

 Settings may be bound to any existing ActiveRecord object.
 Define this association like this:
-Notice! has_settings is not do caching in this version.
+Notice! is not do caching in this version.

     class User < ActiveRecord::Base
       include RailsSettings::Extend